 Good range is very difficult to achieve all the way to Northampton, the wind blows consistently and a tail wind never seems to blow when you need one, the second major affect on range is the coarse road surface, with charging points no more than 220km apart getting to your next destination shouldn’t be a problem but just in case be prepared to drop the speed back to 90km/h if it doesn’t hold up traffic.

 The roads are well built all the way to the Exmouth turnoff, after that it’s a two way marked road but the edges don’t have much room for error.
 Be cautious of impatient drivers especially on the Perth to Geraldton leg, expect to see at least one act of stupidity from a random driver, fortunately more overtaking lanes are being built and the sooner the better, also look out for foreign tourists that forget which side of the road to drive on, generally first thing in the morning.

 It is a good idea to study Plugshare before each destination, there are some handy tips (especially when using the Jurien foreshore charge point).
 Please update Plugshare for fellow tourists – if someone has logged in recently it gives them the confidence to make the journey.

-- Depending on your cars range it may be wise to stop at Lancelin type 2 to type 2 charger is a handy top up point if conditions are favourable enough to attempt the 380km journey to Geraldton in one drive, a better option is to stop at Cervantes or Jurien Bay for one hour and add 50 to 100km of range to the battery on the Caltex Biofil DC charger, this does require calling ahead to let them know your arrival time.
+- Depending on your cars range it may be wise to stop at Lancelin type 2 to type 2 charger is a handy top up point if conditions are favourable enough to attempt the 380km journey to Geraldton in one drive, a better option is to stop at Jurien Bay for 30 minutes and add 120km of range to the battery on the Caltex Biofil DC charger, this does require calling ahead to let them know your arrival time.
 Cervantes has a Tesla HPWC as a backup charging option. *Reminder: Always check Plugshare for previous users comments.

 - Apart from the soon to be commissioned DC chargers, Geraldton has three locations with Tesla charging options, Oceanwest Geraldton were the first to install charge points when no one else in town had any interest in supporting the cause, Oceanwest have accommodation and nice walks along the beach if it’s not too windy.
 More options now available, check plugshare.